iliaroger/react-principles/information.md

 - splitting reducers into seperate files wont create in the end seperate reducers. all reducer files will be merged together into one.

+## testing

+- jest
+- enzyme (airbnb testing tools)
+- testing is used primarly for component testing (if components render the right data) and reducer logic.

+install: npm i --save enzyme react-test-renderer enzype-adapter-react-16

+- just practice unit tests

+## deploying an app

+deployment steps:

+- check for the pathname (`BrowserRouter, pasename="domain.com/my-app"`)
+- build and optimize (`npm run build in create-react-app project`)
+- always serve index.html (even in 404 cases)
+- upload build artifcats to static server

+deploy:

+- you can deploy your app to firebase or aws.
+- simply install the firebase/aws packages and select the 'build' folder from your app that firebase/aws gonna upload to the server.
+- uploading your app is managed inside your ide.

+## webpack

+basic workflow requirements:

+- compile next-gen javascript features
+- hadle jsx
+- css autoprefixing
+- support image imports
+- optimize code

+install: npm i --save-dev webpack webpack-dev-server